-Water damage is an incredibly common occurrence in many new and older homes.
-Any home that has been lived in has probably seen some sort of water based damage.
+Water damage is an incredibly common occurrence in many new and older homes when fixing leaks goes neglected.
+Any home that has been lived in has probably seen some sort of water-based damage.
 There are many sources of water damage, but the most common are typically the least dramatic.
 Simple leaks account for much of the water damage woes that homeowners deal with.
-Calling a plumber to do routine maintenance in your home can help you save hundreds if not thousands of dollars down the line.
+Calling a plumber to do routine maintenance for fixing leaks in your home can help you save hundreds if not thousands of dollars down the line.
 Let’s take a look at some common water damage offenders in your home.

 One thing we know for sure is that you don’t appreciate your local plumber until water is rising…rising…rising, and out of the bowl and onto the floor!
 Many of us have been there, it is a moment of panic.
 Water getting onto the floor is an awful scenario, especially when it starts making contact with the wall.
 If you are on the second floor, this can be dramatically worse as any gaps or minor holes in the tiling or floor will now allow water to leak into the structure of your home.

 Appliances can be sneaky culprits of leaking water in your home.
 Washers, refrigerators, dishwashers, etc, can leak without you knowing.
 Over time, the leaks can get worse and cause damage to the flooring of your home or the water line is not properly sealing water, and so you have a leak in the back of the unit.